7eximmortal/Programming-language-tests-laboratory/README.md

-# My test laboratory
+# JavaScript Testing Lab

-My tests are in various programming languages, please skip this repository
+My JavaScript Testing Lab, here I am learning the intricacies of the programming language, this repository is not useful in any way for other users, you can skip it, all the best!